hydrogen-music/hydrogen/docs/decisions/0004-drop-drumkit-components.md

 `Instrument` embedded in a `Note` for rendering in `Sampler` does not notice any of those changes.

+In an effort to both ease drumkit creation/modification as well as to drop as little features as possible, `InstrumentComponent` will get `isMuted` and `isSoloed` states (which previously resided in `DrumkitComponent`).
+The corresponding buttons, however, will be moved to the instrument editor.
+For consistency (and since I'm already at it) `InstrumentLayer` will an `isMuted` and `isSoloed` too.

 ### Consequences

 * `DrumkitComponent` will be dropped.